tanviroy/web-elit/README.md

 # My Web Dev Journey: From HTML to Internship in 3 Months 📌💻
+DISCLAIMER: I do not consider myself an expert, but am simply sharing what resources I used and how I explored a part of web development which helped me successfully land an internship.
+I am still very much a beginner trying to learn what excites me.

 ## My Story
 It's probably every brown parent's worst nightmare when their smart daughter gives up her dreams of becoming a doctor because she can draw really wiggly lines with Python.